+Do you understand about Vomiting In Cats?
 If your cat has a habit of eating very quickly the chances are the food will soon be regurgitated without being properly digested.
-And hairballs are another simple explanation of your cat being sick on occasion.
+Hairballs are another simple explanation of your cat being sick on occasion.
 However, there are more serious implications for vomiting in cats and when to worry.
 Probable reasons and symptoms are listed here…

 You’ll be aware when your cat starts acting in a different manner.
 And this includes: